pyxherb/pyxherb/README.md

 "匚艹" imitates the shape of "C++".

-The old name "CodesBuilder" was obsoleted in 2023.
+"CodesBuilder" is an old name which was obsoleted in 2023.